Neuropsychology Major (B.S.)

 Students majoring in neuropsychology must complete a minimum of 128 credits and satisfy the University's Discovery Program, and complete 56 credits in the major with a minimum of C- in each course and a 2.0 overall grade-point average in all major requirements.
 Three courses in the major can be used to fulfill both a major requirement and a Discovery requirement, providing students with more flexibility to customize their education.

-Specific course selections should be discussed with the adviser.
+Specific course selections should be discussed with the advisor.
 Exceptions to the requirements for the major require a petition to the department.

 |Core Courses in Psychology and Biology|